by J.T Toth

 Upper body strength

 Jordan Morgan has the two things you can’t teach—the size and athleticism to play in the NFL.
 But he needs to keep getting stronger.
-He is a tackle to keep an eye on in 2023 to see if he continues to progress.
+He has enough ceiling and athleticism to be a day 2 pick.

-Draft 412 Draft Prediction - Round 4 or 5 (with upside to move up)
+Draft 412 Draft Prediction - Round 2 or 3